usnistgov/NistPluggableModules/doc/sphinx/source/errors.rst

 	"26005": "Operation mode % is not compatible with RLC operations.","A function call was made to configure the RLC values of the device, though the device is in a non-RLC operation mode."
 	"26006": "The %s of %#g was outside of the parameter's range of %#g-%#g..","A parameter was selected that fell outside of its appropriate range; please set the parameter to fall within the range."
 	"26007": "The module attempted to range check an invalid parameter %s.","RangeCheck.vi attempted to run a check that didn't exist.
 Check the string calling the variable and adjust it so it fits an appropriate value."
-	"26008": "The number of phases %d must be equal to the number of phases %d."
+	"26008": "The number of loads %d must be equal to the number of phases %d."
 	"26009": "The module received a command to initialize the device but is currently acquiring data.
 Abort the acquistion and close the reference in order to initialize a session to the device."
+	"26010": "The number of phases required by the mode %d does not match the number of configured modes %d."
+	"26011": "The number of phases configured %d must be less than or equal to 3."

     .. csv-table:: SpecAn Error Codes
 	:header: "CODE", "ERROR", "COMMENT"
 	:widths: 10,45,45